Train a Fully Connected Neural Network

 Save to and Load Models from Disk

 In this last section, I will show you how to load saved weights/parameters into a model.
 As you saw in the training loop above, weights can be saved to disk using the torch.save() function.
-This specifically saves the model state dictionary, which contains the set of learned weights.
-In order to load these weights into a model, I need to (1) instantiate a new instance of the model with the correct architecture, (2) use torch.load() to load the weights from the file saved to disk, then (3) update the state dictionary with these weights using the load_state_dict() method for the model instance.
+This specifically saves the model state dictionary, which contains the set of learned weights/parameters.
+In order to load these weights/parameters into a model, I need to (1) instantiate a new instance of the model with the correct architecture, (2) use torch.load() to load the weights from the file saved to disk, then (3) update the state dictionary with these weights using the load_state_dict() method for the model instance.
 Note that the weights/parameters will fail to load if they cannot be mapped to the correct components of the model.
 This will happen if the instantiated model has a different architecture than the trained model from which the weights originated.

 Once the weights are loaded in, the model can be used to infer to new data.
 You can also load weights then continue to train the model starting from these weights as opposed to random weights.
 Again, if you do not have the time or hardware to train the model, you can use the provided weight/parameter file.
 Generally, inference is much less computationally demanding than training.